Flutterwave/Node-v3/documentation/transactions.md

 ## Verify transaction

-This describes how Verify transactions using the transaction reference tx_ref
+This describes how Verify transactions using the transaction reference id

 ```javascript